github-copilot-workshop/copilot-petclinic/docs/002-building-a-rest-api.md

 ### Documenting the code

-If you have use a comment to generate the method, you will notice that your method does not have any documentation.
+The code does not have any documentation.
 You can ask Copilot to generate the documentation for you.

 <details>